DataDog/datadogpy/CONTRIBUTING.md

 * If you have a feature request, it is encouraged to [contact support][3] so the request can be prioritized and properly tracked.
 * **Do not open an issue if you have a question**, instead [contact support][3].

-## Suggesting an enhancements - Pull Requests
+## Suggesting an enhancements -Pull Requests

 Have you fixed an issue?
 Many thanks!